|Trail Length: 5.0 miles||Type of trail: In and out|

 Raven Cliffs Wilderness Area

-With more than 9,600 acres in its boundaries, the Raven Cliffs Wilderness Area is only accessed by hiking trails because developed roads are not allowed in nationally designated wilderness areas.
+With more than 9,600 acres within its boundaries, the Raven Cliffs Wilderness Area is only accessed by hiking trails because developed roads are not allowed in nationally designated wilderness areas.
 Because of the size of Ravens Cliffs and the lack of human interference, the area has abundant bird life including grosbeaks, vireos, wild turkeys besides the ravens that give the area its name.
 Designated a wilderness area by the Forest Service in 1986, Raven Cliffs contains Smithgall Woods Conservation Area, Dukes Creek Falls Trail, Logan Turnpike, a portion of the Appalachian Trail, and Raven Cliff Falls.

 Raven Cliffs Trail